elicia4/linux_notes/hardware/df_du.md

 du -h /home/username
 ```

-To give `du` a maximum depth, the number of directories deep the `du` command
+To give `du` a maximum depth, the number of directories deep `du` will go:
-will go:

 ```bash
 du -h --max-depth 1 /home/username